-Kaylia Grant - Staff Graduate Program Advisor, Global Studies SSMS 2008, kayliagrant@ucsb.edu, (805) 893-4668
+Vacant - Staff Graduate Program Advisor, Global Studies SSMS 2008, email, (805) 893-4668

-Irina Nikolaeva - Financial Analyst, Global Studies SSMS 2010, inikolaeva@ucsb.edu, (805) 893-8410
+Vacant - Financial Analyst, Global Studies SSMS 2010, email, (805) 893-8410

 Graduate Degree Programs

 MA Program

 Global Studies is an emergent field concerned with understanding the historical and contemporary phenomenon of globalization.
 The University of California at Santa Barbara offers a Master of Arts in Global Studies.
 The two-year degree program, launched in the fall of 2006, is especially well suited for students who wish to engage in or study global civil society, governance, or development.